geeksterin/Feb22-DSA-Fundamentals/05. Recursion - I/Readme.md

 -   Printing no 1 to n
 -   Printing no from n to 1
 -   Finding a element x in an array using recursion.
 -   Finding minimum in a array using recursion.
-(Try Max)
+-   Finding maximum in a array using recursion. [x]
 -   Factorial of a number.
 -   Fibonacci series upto N.
+-   Sum of digits using recursion
 -   Check if the array  isSorted or not.
 -   Finding first and last Occurance of 'a' char in "abcdefabcdef"
 -   Move all X's to end of the String.
 -   Recursive Binary search.
--   Sum of digits using recursion
+-   Check if the given string is a palindrome using recursion.